 The parts of Medicare that cover children depend on the way a child has qualified.
 Kids who qualify for Medicare at age 20 or older and have a disability are able to enroll in any part of Medicare.
 The only exception to this is Medigap.

 Some Medigap companies will sell Medigap gap plans only to Medicare beneficiaries who are age 65 or over.
 However, other companies will sell to younger beneficiaries.
 In fact, some states require that Medigap plans are available to all Medicare recipients, regardless of age.
 The following states require that at least one Medigap plan be available to Medicare enrollees under age 65:

 - North Carolina

 The rules are different for kids who qualify through an ESRD diagnosis.
 Kids with ESRD can only apply for Medicare parts A, B, and D. The rules for each part of Medicare for kids with ESRD are explained below:

 - Part A. Medicare Part A is hospital insurance.
 Part A covers inpatient services that a child with ESRD might need, including kidney transplants.

 - Part B. Medicare Part B is medical insurance.
 Part B covers doctor’s office visits, outpatient dialysis treatments, medical equipment, and other outpatient services.

 - Part C (Medicare Advantage).
 Medicare Advantage plans combine parts A and B into a single plan.
-Children who qualify for Medicare because they have ESRD aren’t eligible for Medicare Advantage.
+As of 2021, people with ESRD are now eligible to enroll in a broader range of Medicare Advantage plans.

 - Part D. Medicare Part D is prescription drug coverage.
 Children who qualify through their ESRD diagnosis can purchase Part D plans to help pay for prescription drugs.